 Leasing gives you flexibility.
-You are renting the vehicle or other asset, and can regularly upgrade it as you need to.
-With some leasing arrangements, you have the option to have maintenance and insurance to be included.
+You are renting the vehicle, or another asset, and can regularly upgrade it as you need to.
+With some leasing arrangements you have the option to have maintenance and insurance to be included.

-Contract hire is another type of asset finance arrangement often used for new or nearly new vehicles.
+Contract Hire is another type of Asset Finance arrangement which is often used for new or nearly new vehicles.
 It lets you budget ahead in confidence and avoid the risks associated with vehicle ownership – like maintenance costs and depreciation.

 Funding for your premises

-If you can find an ideal site, you could also consider buying your premises, with a commercial mortgage <link>, which will let you spread the cost of buying over 20 years or more and allow you to improve the site to fit your needs.
+If you can find an ideal site, you could also consider buying your premises with a Commercial Mortgage, which will let you spread the cost of buying over 20 years or more and allow you to improve the site to fit your needs.
 It could also actually reduce your monthly outgoings.
-Some lenders have a minimum of £75,000 or more for commercial mortgages, but there is no set upper limit.
+Some lenders have a minimum of £75,000 or more for Commercial Mortgages, but there is no set upper limit.

-Invoice finance <link> can provide an answer, allowing you to get paid up to 90% of the value of reach invoice you send as soon as you send it, and the remainder when your client pays.
+Invoice Finance can provide an answer, allowing you to get paid up to 90% of the value of each invoice you send as soon as you send it, and the remainder when your client pays.

-If means your cashflow can keep pace with the amount of work you are doing, and helps support growth – because you will always be able to take on more work, secure in the knowledge that you will be getting paid, fast.
+It means your cash flow can keep pace with the amount of work you are doing and helps support growth – because you will always be able to take on more work, secure in the knowledge that you will be getting paid, fast.

-Modern lenders can provide fast unsecured lending, but you might need to provide a personal guarantee.
+Modern lenders can provide Unsecured lending fast, but you might need to provide a personal guarantee.

-Tax is an issue for every business.
-A large quarterly VAT or annual tax demand can cause problems for your cashflow, particularly when it falls at the same time as other costs.
+Tax is an issue for every business and yours is no exception.
+A large quarterly VAT or annual tax demand can cause serious problems for your cash flow, particularly when it falls at the same time as other costs.